Lorti/manu.ninja/_posts/2016-12-15-lightweight-testing-of-front-end-npm-packages.md

 ## Using npm hooks to automate transpiling

 You can specify various scripts in your `package.json`{:.no-highlight}.
 If you need to perform operations on your package before it's being used you should specify a [prepublish](https://docs.npmjs.com/misc/scripts#common-uses) hook.
-That code is run before your package is published to the npm registry and on `npm install`{:.no-highlight}, when called without any arguments.
-This makes it a good fit for automating the transpiling you did in the previous section.
+That code runs before your package is published to the npm registry and on `npm install`{:.no-highlight}, when called without any arguments.
+This makes it a good fit for automating the transpiling we did in the previous section.

 At this point it may be beneficial to sort the project into a `src`{:.no-highlight}, `test`{:.no-highlight}, and `dist`{:.no-highlight} folder.